liam-nguyen/note/wiki/docs/Algorithm/Princeton/Topic 5 - Symbol Tables.md

 ### Binary Search Trees

 > Definition.
-A *binary search tree* (BST) is a binary tree where each node has a <CB>Comparable</CB> key (and an associated value) and satisﬁes the restriction that the key in any node is larger than the keys in all nodes in that node’s left subtree and smaller than the keys in all nodes in that node’s right subtree.
+A *binary search tree* (BST) is a binary tree where each node has a <CB>Comparable</CB> key (and an associated value) and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node’s left subtree and smaller than the keys in all nodes in that node’s right subtree.

 ![AnatomyOfABinarySearchTree](figures/AnatomyOfABinarySearchTree.png)